Momwhyareyouhere/Code-Reviewer-python/README.md

 Welcome to Code Reviewer python

-To start please run the file named `setup.py`
+To start please run the file named `setup.py` then run the `main.py`